dennisschroeder/khome/README.md

 ## Installation
 For now you can use [Jitpack](http://jitpack.io) to install Khome locally.
 Just add the following lines to your build.gradle file.
-Since did'nt made an official release yet, use `master-SNAPSHOT` as version.
+Since there is no official release yet, use `master-SNAPSHOT` as version.
 After the first release, exchange `master-SNAPSHOT` with the release tag.

 #### Gradle